TeamCFML/lucee-admin-next/README.md

-# Lucee Admin (Panther Edition)
+# Lucee Panther Admin Panel

-This is an alternate admin panel for lucee.
+A `Lucee Panther` admin panel plugin.

 ## Features
 - Built to be extended